marinasundstrom/marinas-blog/PersonalSite/wwwroot/posts/the-anatomy-of-an-aspnetcore-app.md

 The frameworks makes some object available through dependency injection, including ``HttpContext``, and both ``HttpRequest`` and ``HttpResponse`` separately.
 The ones mentioned are scoped.

-<h3 id="section-3-2">HttpContext</h3>
+<h3 id="section-3-2">Request and Response</h3>

-Since ASP.NET Core is a server Web framework, it deals with HTTP.
-That means processing HTTP Requests and producing HTTP Responses.
+Since ASP.NET Core is used to build Web apps on the server, it deals with HTTP: That means processing HTTP Requests and producing HTTP Responses.

+#### How requests are processed

+Requests are being processed in this way in your app:

+1. _Request_ comes in
+2. _Middleware_ processes request
+3. _Route handler_ handles request.
+4. _Response_ is returned

+We will further explain the concepts later in this article.

+#### The HttpContext

 In the world of ASP.NET Core, a Request and a Response are bound to what is called a ``HttpContext``.
 This contains all the information pertaining to the request, as well as the object representing the response that will be returned.
 The response object can be modified.